-This keyword indicates that a virtual circuit should always be used when sending requests to the server. nove is the default.
+nove This keyword indicates that a virtual circuit should always be used when sending requests to the server.

-nofail

-This keyword tries the next nameserver if a nameserver responds with SERVFAIL or a referral (nofail), or terminates the query (fail) on such a response.
+nofail This keyword tries the next nameserver if a nameserver responds with SERVFAIL or a referral (nofail), or terminates the query (fail) on such a response.
 The default is nofail.